 As a Roman colony in 44 BC, Corinth flourished and became the administrative capital of the Roman province of Achaea.
-Still today, Corinth is a major road hub and back in the day of the apostle Paul I imagine it was a cultural melting pot with an influx of visitors from all over the world.
-Paul’s friends must have lived in an exciting city teaming with people, some of them brilliant, some of them influential.
+Still today, Corinth is a major road hub and back in the day of the Apostle Paul I imagine it was a cultural melting pot with an influx of visitors from all over the world.
+Paul’s friends lived in an exciting city teaming with people, some of them brilliant, some of them influential.
 Apparently, in their daily interactions they couldn’t help but be impressed with certain people’s resumes.
-So they started inviting them over and listened to what they had to say.
+They started inviting them over and listened to what they had to say.
 Some of their advice came to Paul’s attention and it did not sit well with him.

 1 Corinthians 13:13: “And now these three remain: faith, hope and love.
 But the greatest of these is love.”